grayg11/POOSW-Project/Design/Responsibilities.md

-Graham - Testing and implementing player movement and player/enemy stats.
-Working on player User Interface.
+Graham - Testing and implementing combat.
+Testing player User Interface.
-  - User Story: 5, 14, 18, 13
+  - User Story: 6, 13, 15, 21, 22, 23

 Ian - Adding Weapon Types for the primary Gameplay including surge and normal abilities and their sprites
   - User Story: 11, 18, 19